 Office Policies and Procedures

-The following is a list of office policies and procedures.
+The following is a list of office policies and procedures for doing business with Women's Massage Therapy (Amanda Tarver LLC).
 We encourage all clients to read through these policies before their first appointment.

 Informed Consent and Client Agreement: